Lake Pollution in the News

 Joe Cornely, a spokesman for the Ohio Farm Bureau Federation, said the group is cautiously supportive of the state’s plan, which also seeks to address … bad septic systems.

-(Notice above how the algae bloom is most pronounced near a population of septic systems.
+(Notice right how the algae bloom is most pronounced near a population of septic systems.

 In another example in 2015 an algal bloom stretched for 500 miles along the Ohio River, the biggest ever.